senbox-org/sen2three/SEN2THREE/documentation/source/sum.rst

 This document is the Software Installation and User Manual (SUM) for the Sentinel-2 level 3 Processor for spatio temporal synthesis, labelled as Sen2Three.

-Changes of release 1.1: **Compatibility with PSD version 14.2 and Sentinel 2B products**
+Changes of release 1.2: **Compatibility with PSD version 14.5**

-*   Sen2Three supports now the "safe compact" format which was introduced with PSD version 14.2 in parallel to the safe standard format as it was used up to PSD version 13.1.
-Sen2Three will detect the format automatically when reading a product.
+*   Sen2Three supports the "safe compact" format which was introduced with PSD version 14.2.
+Sen2Three will detect the version automatically when reading a product.
 No configuration changes are necessary.
-The Level 3 output will always be generated in the PSD version 14.2 compatible safe compact format.
+The Level 3 output will always be generated in the PSD version 14.5 compatible safe compact format.

-*   If Sen2Three is detecting a version 13.1 formatted Level 2a input product, it will convert it first into a version 14.2 compatible safe compact Level 3 product and processes it afterwards.
+*   If Sen2Three is detecting a version 14.2 formatted Level 2a input product, it will convert it first into a version 14.5 compatible safe compact Level 3 product and processes it afterwards.
-    This allows a mixed input of Version 13.1 and 14.2 Level 2a products in the same directory at the same time.
+    This allows a mixed input of Version 14.5 and 14.2 Level 2a products in the same directory at the same time.

-*   Sen2Three now also supports the processing of Sentinel 2B Level 2a input products and is compatible to Sen2Cor Version 2.4.0.
+*   Sen2Three is compatible to Sen2Cor 2.8.0, PSD Formats below 14.2 are no longer supported.

 Purpose and Scope
 -----------------